Malo10LeGoff/PlanLife/README.md

 Should I use Mocha for the Unit testing of functionalities and Jest for Unit testing of components ?

 If you're forking this project, take note that if you use multiple package manager, it may raises issues.
 Use only expo to install packages

+To finish the set up on Google Play Store, I need :
+- Screenshots of the application
+- Logo of the app with the dimensions 512 by 512 pixels
+- A presentation image for phones, and tablets
+Then I should be able to apply my APK file

+Install mocha : npm install mocha --save-dev